-But that doesn’t mean it’s growing slowly—at a 22.2 percent growth rate through 2026, it’s still a career expanding above the national rate.
+But that doesn’t mean it’s growing slowly—at a 17.2 percent decade growth rate through 2028, it’s still a career expanding above the national rate.
 That will mean 100 job openings per year in the field across the state, from both new positions and attrition in existing jobs.

 Healthcare Administration Salaries in North Dakota by Location

 Rural West North Dakota leads the state in having the highest median salary at $121,490, followed by Fargo at $113,430.
 For the high-end healthcare administrators in the top 90th percentile, rural East North Dakota ranks above all other regions, offering $169,380.

 - 90th percentile: $139,510

 Although much of North Dakota is rural, medical administrators tend to be concentrated more heavily in the urban areas than most rural states, with only 220 positions outside the major cities.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the North Dakota Labor Market Information Center and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2016-2026) database – https://projectionscentral.com/Projections/LongTerm.